bitstopco/twilio.cr/README.md

 ## Usage

-After the installation, you can use twilio-cr by creating a client object:
+After the installation, you can use twilio.cr by creating a client object:

 ```crystal
 require "twilio"